-Wastewater from steam cleaning, pressure washing and other cleaning operations contain sediments, chemicals, detergents, acids, caustics, oils, greases, excessive pH levels and other contaminants harmful to fish and aquatic life, which must not enter the storm drainage system.
+Wastewater from pressure washing and other equipment cleaning contain detergents, additives, oils, greases, sediments and other contaminants harmful to and aquatic life, which must not enter the storm drain system.
+Flammable liquids can create explosive conditions in our sewers and must not enter any drains, sewers, or other plumbing fixtures.